The Simplicity of Physical Laws: Theoretical Benefits

-In the Bohmian Wentaculus world, symmetry principles can be applied, but the fundamental dynamical law explicitly violates time-translation invariance.
-In such cases, the lack of symmetries is not a problem, because we already have found the simple candidate that has the desirable features.
-Again, the time-translation non-invariance is a consequence of its simple law.
-PNS takes precedence over symmetry principles and are the deeper justification for theory choice.
+In the Bohmian Wentaculus world, symmetry principles remain applicable, but the fundamental dynamical law explicitly breaks time-translation invariance.
+However, this lack of symmetry is not problematic, as we have already identified a simple and viable candidate law.
+Once again, the absence of symmetry is a consequence of the law's simplicity.
+In the hierarchy of epistemic criteria, PNS takes precedence over symmetry principles and serves as the deeper justification for theory selection.